WiseGuru/ccna-definitions-vault/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through.md

 [[IPv4]] addresses are *32-bit strings* that are *divided into four* 8-bit sections called *octets*.
 Addresses are read from left to right, with the left-most bits carrying higher values.
 ![[Subnetting Walk-through-5.png|500]]

 Each *octet* can represent any number between *0* and *255*, for 256 total possible values.
 Each *bit* represents a *value*, and whether the bit is set to 1 or 0 indicates if the value is added to the total.
-The *sum total of all bits flipped to 1 are counted*
+The *sum total of all bits flipped to 1 are counted*.^[If you want to practice counting in binary, you can use your left hand; with your palm facing down, you have 5 bit positions, and can count from 0 to 31!
+How do you represent 17?
+Or 18?
+What about 4?^[Sorry, that was rude of me.]]

 >**DISCLAIMER**: I don't think most people name the bit positions like this, but I think it's helpful.
 If you prefer to do *1-8* or *8-1*, that's totally fine, so long as you're consistent.

 ![[Subnetting Walk-through-4.png]]
 You'll notice there's a pattern in the bit value; each bit is worth **2^x**, where **x** is the bit position.
-This will be helpful later, but for now, `write mem` this to your [[IOS Storage Locations|NVRAM]] and keep going.
+This will be helpful later, but for now, `write mem` this to your [[IOS Storage Locations|NVRAM]] and keep going.^[Get it?
+Get it?
+Because you're committing what you've just learned to long term storage?
+Get it? ....
+I'm so sorry.]

 Consider the following examples of octets and their bit values.
 ##### Example 1 - 10101010